taksug229/nba-salary-prediction/README.md

     - spaces
     - '*' (labeled for hall of fame players in basketball reference)

-However, since the 2 sources had different names for some players, (Eg. Lou Williams vs Louis Williams) I could not join on all players.
+However, since the 2 sources had different names for some players, (Eg. Lou Williams vs Louis Williams) I couldn't join all players.

 On the training set, 370 players (4.2% of data) failed to join.
 I've decided to drop them from my training model.